-- A 'Stationery Pack' will be available to pick up from school.
-Please keep an eye on emails OPS. - We encourage you to login to Compass daily as this is our primary means of communication - If consent / payment for excursions and incursions is not completed by the 'due date', your child will be unable to participate/attend. - Full Day Absences MUST be reported via Compass on the day of absence (early in the morning or before 10am, to avoid email notification) - Students arriving to school after 9.00am or leaving during school hours MUST be signed in/out by a parent / carer via the Kiosk at the Office - Students must NOT be left alone in the school grounds before 8.50am or after 3.30pm as the yard is unsupervised during this time - Parents and students are NOT permitted to walk through staff car parks OR use them for parking. - Riding of scooters, bikes, skateboards etc., is NOT permitted in the school grounds at drop-off or pick- up (school and non-school children).
+- · A 'Stationery Pack' will be available to pick up from school.
+Please keep an eye on emails from OPS - · We encourage you to login to Compass daily as this is our primary means of communication. - · If consent/payment for excursions and incursions is not completed by the 'due date', your child will be unable to participate/attend. - · Full day absences MUST be reported via Compass on the day of absence (early in the morning or before 10:00am, to avoid email notification - · Students arriving at school after 9:00am or leaving during school hours MUST be signed in/out by a parent/carer via the Kiosk at the office. - · Students must NOT be left alone in the school grounds before 8:50am or after 3:30pm as the yard is unsupervised during this time. - · Parents and students are NOT permitted to walk through the staff carpark OR use it for parking. - · Riding of scooter, bikes, skateboards, etc., is NOT permitted in the school grounds at drop-off or pick-up (school and non-school children)